sebastianfeliciano/ReversiGame/readMe.md

 **Custom Rendering:** The paintComponent method is overridden to customize the appearance of the buttons based on the player type (e.g., black or white player).

 **Hex Association:** Each PlayerButton is linked to a HexShape, allowing it to represent the state of a particular hex on the board.

+# Changes for Part 3

+- ### **Added the Following interfaces**
+- Observer
+- PlayerActionListener
+- MoveHandler
+- ModelStatusListener
+- Features
+- TurnAIPopUp
+- ### **Added the Following Classes**
+- Command
+- MockController
+- ReversiController
+- FrameSetup
+- Game

+## Improvements made from Previous Submission

+- **Fixed The Players Constructor**
+  - Now takes in a ReadOnly Board, since a player can only play on a readOnly version.
+- **Fixed makeMove(row, column)**
+  - This makes the move for the Player that tells the controller what to do.
+  - The player cannot make the move, it now tells the controller what it wants to do, following MVC.

+## New Additions Made
+  - Observer Pattern
+    - The Observer